 Obviously, as a non-Canadian, if you are setting up a partnership with one other person, that other person would have to be a Canadian citizen or landed immigrant.

-For corporations, as per the Canada Business Corporations Act,
+For corporations, as per the Ontario Business Corporations Act,

 When you start a company in Canada, if that company is a partnership, you will need to register your partnership in the province or territory you are going to do business in.
 Contact the provincial registry of the province you want to do business in and go through its required procedure.